2021 AIBA World Boxing Championships: Controversies

 The Kosovo boxing team was prevented from competing at the tournament despite Serbia's hosting contract requiring Serbia to allow all teams to compete.
 (The contract further requires that all teams be allowed to compete under their own flags and explicitly includes Kosovo; AIBA recognizes the Kosovo Boxing Federation as a full member.)
 Two days prior to the tournament, the Kosovo boxing team was denied entry into Serbia at border control, effectively shutting them out of the tournament.
 During negotiations between AIBA and Serbia, Serbia stated to AIBA that Kosovo would not be allowed to compete except under the AIBA flag; this was rejected by Kosovo.
 One day prior to the tournament, AIBA suggested a compromise to Serbia where Kosovo would compete under "a neutral flag" (similar to Russia's situation); this was rejected by Serbia.

 In December 2021 after the tournament, the International Olympic Committee sent a letter to Serbia condemning the incident.

 Participating nations

-510 athletes from 84 countries and the IBA Fair Chance Team participated in the championships:
+510 athletes from 86 countries and two AIBA Fair Chance Teams participated in the championships: